Martin has the rare gift of writing accessible popular drama which gets to the heart of matters of faith and morality.

 Writing highlights include Martin’s adaptation of Karol Wojtyla’s (Pope John Paul II) THE JEWELLER’S SHOP (Leicester Square Theatre, 2011) and THIS IS MY BODY (2014) the story of a woman coming to terms with being the victim of trafficking in the UK.
 Out on tour in summer 2014 and showcased at the St James’s Theatre, London in October 2014 during Anti-Slavery Week, the play was directed by Paul Jepson and performed by the Polish actress Agata Jarosz.
 In October 2015 the play was awarded ‘Best Stage Production dealing with Modern Slavery’ at a ceremony where awards, handed out by Home Secretary Theresa May, were also bestowed on journalists from Channel 4’s Dispatches programme, BBC Radio 4 and The Guardian.
 THIS IS MY BODY was produced at the Northcott Theatre, Exeter in March 2016 and further productions are planned.

 Martin also runs a theatre company Ten Ten Productions who tour widely, bringing drama on social and moral issues to schools and other educational institutions, young offender institutions and prisons.
-Ten Ten have just celebrated their tenth anniversary and are expanding into film with their first three short productions BABIES, FACTS OF LIFE and LOVE, HONOUR, CHERISH being available later this year.
-Other new Ten Ten projects include GRACE a play and workshop for schools about human trafficking which is a partnership project with TRAC, a collection of 16 religious congregations.
+Ten Ten celebrated their tenth anniversary in 2017 by expanding into film with their first three short productions BABIES, FACTS OF LIFE and LOVE, HONOUR, CHERISH.
+BABIES was awarded Second Prize in the Best Film category at the 32nd International Catholic Film and Multimedia Festival (KSF Niepokalana 2017 ).
+Current Ten Ten projects include GRACE a play and workshop for schools about human trafficking which is a partnership project with TRAC, a collection of 16 religious congregations.

-Martin is also currently working on a commission for a play with a fresh take on OLIVER TWIST for the Northcott Theatre, Exeter.
+Martin is also developing a play with a fresh take on OLIVER TWIST for the Northcott Theatre, Exeter.